A primal-dual algorithm for image reconstruction with input-convex neural network regularizers: Introduction

-Traditional methods often utilize hand-crafted regularizers, such as total variation (TV) \cite{rudin1992nonlinear}, total generalized variation (TGV) \cite{bredies2010total} and sparsity promoting regularizer \cite{daubechies2004iterative}.
-In recent years, data-driven approaches for inverse problems have gained increasing interest.
-For instance, \cite{chen2017low,jin2017deep,kang2017deep} propose learning end-to-end neural networks to post-process analytical reconstructions.
+Traditional methods often utilize hand-crafted regularizers, such as total variation (TV) \cite{rudin1992nonlinear}, total generalized variation (TGV) \cite{bredies2010total} and sparsity promoting regularizer \cite{daubechies2004iterative}. \rv{Under mild assumptions, mathematical properties including convergence and stability can be established for these regularizers.
+See \cite{benning2018modern,scherzer2009variational} for detailed analysis.} In recent years, data-driven approaches for inverse problems have gained increasing interest.
+For instance, \cite{chen2017low,jin2017deep,kang2017deep} propose learning end-to-end neural networks that post-process analytical reconstructions.
 Another prominent strategy involves unrolling methods \cite{adler2018learned,kobler2017variational,meinhardt2017learning,yang2016deep}, which integrate neural network modules into iterative optimization algorithms based on the variational framework.

-Alternatively, several works \cite{aharon2006k,chen2014insights,kunisch2013bilevel,xu2012low} attempted to learn regularizers.
-This is also extended to parameterizing them with neural networks \cite{goujon2023neural,kobler2020total,li2020nett,lunz2018adversarial,mukherjee2020learned}, and embedding them within variational reconstruction frameworks.
+\rv{A complementary approach seeks to combine data-driven methods with classical priors by learning explicit regularizers \cite{aharon2006k,chen2014insights,kunisch2013bilevel,xu2012low}, with the aim of obtaining the best of both worlds: the mathematical foundation and interpretability of handcrafted regularizers together with the reconstruction quality of data-driven models.
+For example, \cite{goujon2023neural, goujon2024learning} learns the convolutional kernels and potentials in Field of Experts (FoE) models \cite{roth2009fields}.
+This is also extended to parametrizing them with neural networks \cite{kobler2020total,li2020nett,lunz2018adversarial,mukherjee2020learned}, and embedding them within variational reconstruction frameworks.
+Similar ideas have also been applied to patch-based methods, where the regularizer is learned from local information \cite{altekruger2023patchnr,prost2021learning,zoran2011learning}.
+For a more comprehensive review of deep learning techniques for designing regularizers, we refer the reader to \cite{arridge2019solving,ongie2020deep} and references therein.}